Your Role as Parents - Notes from the conductor

 A quotation of an English music instructor found in a speech by Dr. Frances Rauscher.

-More information is available at the Music Coalition Canada website.
+More information is available at the Coalition for Music Education website.

 Information for Parents